andrew-lim/sdl2-raycast/README.md

 </table>

 ## Building
 I highly recommending compiling with some kind of optimization enabled.
-For Dev-C++ I used the `-O2` flag.
+For Dev-C++ I use the `-O2` flag.
+The `-03` flag also works if `-fno-tree-vectorize` is specified as well.

 You will need SDL2 and SDL2_mixer.